JJamali/JJamali/README.md

 ### Hello 🐒

 Welcome to my github.
-Here you'll find my projects of all sorts.
+Here you'll find projects of all sorts.
 Software development is fun (^L^)

 Looking for a winter 2022 coop/internship!